nirmalk-pieq/Employee-Attendance-api/README.md

 # Employee-Attendance-api
 A simple RESTful API for managing employee attendance, built using Kotlin, PostgreSQL, and DropWizard.

+### Features

+- Employee Creation
+- View the list of employees
+- Create attendance for each employee
+- Employee should have one checkin and one checkout per day

+# Layers

+- #### Model
+- #### Resources
+- #### Application
+- #### Service
+- #### DAO (Data Access Object)

+## Model

+- Here, the classes for Attendance, Employee, Department and Role.
+- It also has createEmployeeRequest class for getting the input request as body json.
+- In addition, the model class also provides basic validation of inputs.

+## Resource

+- Resource layer has the endpoints which calls the service layer for validations, processing data and updating database with changes.
+- This layer also throws the response of the services and DAO.

+## Service

+- Service layer is called by the resource layer.
+- This layer also helps in validation and sending the validated data to the DAO layer for updating data into the database.

+## DAO

+- DAO Layer has only the CRUD operations.

 ## API Endpoints:

 - `/employees` - This endpoint return list of employee in the Database.